MevSecurity/MevSecurity.github.io/content/posts/Writeup-404CTF-22/publickey/index.md

 ## Statement

-> The challenge statement is as follows:
+The challenge statement is as follows:
+> Agent, we have prepared an exercise to check your understanding of the blockchain, because the practical aspect is important but the theoretical part is just as important.
 >
-> Agent, nous vous avons préparé un exercice pour vérifier votre compréhension de la blockchain.En effet, l'aspect pratique est important mais la partie théorique l'est tout autant.Essayez de récupérer cette clé publique.
+> Contract at the address: 0x9Eb8F52b22024003C1312ea1569cf14208f3c30A
 >
-> Contrat à l'adresse : 0x9Eb8F52b22024003C1312ea1569cf14208f3c30A
+> Ropsten test network
 >
-> Réseau de test Ropsten
->
-> Attention, ce challenge utilise une blockchain de test (réseau Ropsten).
-> En AUCUN CAS vous ne devez utiliser de réelles cryptomonnaies pour ce challenge.
-> Nous ne sommes pas responsables des éventuelles pertes que vous pourriez subir si vous le faites.
-> Si vous possédez de réelles cryptomonnaies, nous vous conseillons fortement de créer un nouveau wallet séparé et dédié à ces challenges.
+> Warning, this challenge uses a test blockchain (Ropsten network).
+> Under NO circumstances should you use real cryptocurrencies for this challenge.
+> We are not responsible for any loss you might suffer if you do so.
+> If you have real cryptocurrencies, we strongly advise you to create a new wallet dedicated to these challenges.

 The source code of the smart contract is given: